Observation of Elastic Orbital Angular Momentum Transfer: Coupling Flexural Waves in Partially Submerged Pipes to Acoustic Waves in Fluids: Transfer of Elastic OAM

 \subsection{Analogy to Discrete Phased Arrays}

 Conventional methods for exciting acoustic beams that carry orbital angular momentum rely on discrete phased sources, such as circular arrays of loudspeakers.
 The interference of the monopolar-like sources then approximates a beam with a helical phase-front.
 Often acoustic waveguides are used to enable the beam waist to be formed a desired distance away from the sources \cite{gibson2018reversal,cromb2020amplification}.
-The eSPP considered throughout acts as a continuous phased source, with the phase profile determined by the circumferential order of the flexural mode, as shown in Fig.~\ref{fig:LG}(a).
 In Fig.~\ref{fig:discrete} we show the discrete phased analogy via a frequency domain FEM simulation for two cases; (i) a ring of 12 phased point acoustic sources with equal amplitude, and (ii) the same ring but with additional central source and amplitude variation.
-The geometry considered is such that the point sources lie on a ring of diameter $50~\si{\milli\meter}$, as if placed at the mid-point of the pipe thickness, lying atop a cylindrical volume of water $0.1~\si{meter}$ deep and $0.15~\si{meter}$ in diameter, akin to the FEM simulations of the main experiment (see Methods).
+We included this model purely as a qualitative analogue to the acoustic OAM mode excited by the pipe; the vector elastic system cannot be reduced to a purely scalar (monopole) source as higher order vector components (e.g. dipole) contribute \cite{bruus2012acoustofluidics,toftul2019acoustic}.
+The geometry considered is such that the point sources lie on a ring of diameter $50~\si{\milli\meter}$, as if placed at the mid-point of the pipe thickness, lying atop a cylindrical volume of water $0.1~\si{meter}$ deep and $0.15~\si{meter}$ in diameter, akin to the FEM simulations of the main experiment (see see Appendix~\ref{sec:apC}).
 Each source is coloured to represent the relative phase shift (of $\pi/4$ radians) to the adjacent sources, and has an amplitude represented by their relative size.
 The array is chosen so that a topological charge of $m = 3$ is achieved.
 Figures~\ref{fig:discrete}(c-d) show, for case (i), the real pressure field, phase, and acoustic intensity respectively for an excitation frequency of $58~\si{\kilo\hertz}$ at a distance $20~\si{\milli\meter}$ from the source plane.
 As there is no other sources present this well approximates an acoustic beam carrying OAM.
 For case (ii), an additional source is present at the centre of the ring, and the amplitude of three sources is also modified.
-This represents the amplitude modulation in the experiment due to the background provided by the unconverted compressional wave, and other modes present in the pipe.
-This intuitive analogy gives qualitative agreement to the experimental fields.
-As such we pose that the pipe acts as an amplitude-modulated-continuous-phased source for acoustic OAM beams.